nebular/appleshit-scripts/README.md

 - **/etc/appleshit.daemons.10.13.cfg**
 - **/etc/appleshit.agents.10.13.cfg**

 Mind that you need to investigate what services and daemons to enable and disable.
-This version currently contains Mpjave services only.
+This version currently contains Mpjave and Catalina services only.

 ### technical info